Is Success Anxiety Real?

 Avoidance of Uncomfortable Social Situations

 Other people may link success with things that make them uncomfortable, such as competition and envy.
-They may sabotage opportunities that could potentially lead to success in order to avoid competition and jealousy.
-This is likely also linked to social anxiety, low self-esteem or both.
+They may sabotage opportunities that could potentially lead to success to avoid competition and jealousy.
+This is likely also linked to social anxiety, low self-esteem, or both.

 In Summary

 Although the term “success” is mostly linked with positive feelings, it may also be linked with anxiety and fear.
-The fear of failure is easy to understand, but its counterpart, the fear of success is a little harder to comprehend for those that do not suffer from anxiety.
+The fear of failure is easy to understand, but its counterpart, the fear of success, is a little harder to comprehend for those who do not suffer from anxiety.

 Sources